DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) using an index strategy.
-Beta is 1.0 for VOO and 0.73 for VYM, indicating VYM is less volatile relative to the market.
+VOO tracks S&P 500 Index with a large cap approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+Beta is 1.0 for VOO and 0.7 for VYM, indicating VYM is less volatile relative to the market.

 VOO beta1.0